-Simple Guilt-Free Apple Crumble
+Simple Gluten-Free Apple Crumble

 I hope everyone had a lovely Valentines day.
 Mine was a mixed bag.
 We had a nice, no frills dinner at one of our favorite sushi joints and had a great time.
 Now for the bad: my mom threw away my keepsakes, including a small antique headpiece I wore at my wedding and a broken plastic music box my dad gave me on my 7th birthday.